Wolffie - White Shepherd

-Action Jackson was the love of my life; a special needs animal that we rescued within hours of his schedule euthanization.
+Action Jackson was the love of my life; a special needs animal that we rescued within hours of his scheduled euthanization.
 He taught us what it meant to live in the moment, how to give love no matter what abuse you've suffered in the past, and how to live with pure joy in your heart.
-He suffered from cluster seizures, and I always knew that because of the length of time he suffered (one time he went through six straight hours of seizing) that he could go to spirit due to the stress on his heart.
-My heart is broken from missing my "sweet pete" in my everyday life.
+He suffered from cluster seizures, and I always knew that because of the length of time he suffered (one time he went through six straight hours of seizing) that he could go to spirit due to the stress on his heart and every time he suffered I prayed this time would be the last time, and my prayers were answered but not as I had hoped.
+My heart is broken from missing his sweet spirit in my everyday life.
 He brought me joy when I had none and I miss him every moment of every day.
 You can read about his life in my blog Tail Talk by doing a search on "Jack" and you'll read of all his happy antics and the joy he brought to everyone he met.
 I pray that everyone has a Happy Jack to share their in their lives.

 Wolffie was the original love monkey, and our first born.
 He passed from a burst spleen from cancer that is caused by the inbreeding brought about to get that look (and he was beautiful).
 There is never a day that goes by that we don't miss him.
 He didn't know he was a dog.
 He like to sit on his haunches with his elbows on the table while we ate because that's where he thought his place was.
 I love you Wolffie and I can't wait to feel your full body hugs again.